Eric Schmidt: Early life and education

 Schmidt was born in Falls Church, Virginia, later moving to Blacksburg, Virginia.
 He is one of three sons of Eleanor, who had a master's degree in psychology, and Wilson Emerson Schmidt, a professor of international economics at Virginia Tech and Johns Hopkins University, who worked at the U.S. Treasury Department during the Nixon Administration.
-Schmidt spent part of his childhood in Italy as a result of his father's work and has stated that it had changed his outlook.
+Schmidt is German-American.
+He spent part of his childhood in Italy as a result of his father's work and has stated that it had changed his outlook.

 Schmidt graduated from Yorktown High School in the Yorktown neighborhood of Arlington County, Virginia, in 1972, after earning eight varsity letter awards in long-distance running.
 He attended Princeton University, starting as an architecture major and switching to electrical engineering, earning a Bachelor of Science in Engineering degree in 1976.
 From 1976 to 1980, Schmidt resided at the International House Berkeley, where he met his future wife, Wendy Boyle.
 In 1979, at the University of California, Berkeley, Schmidt earned an EECS M.S. degree for designing and implementing a network (Berknet) linking the campus computer center with the CS and EECS departments.
 There, he also earned a PhD degree in 1982 in EECS; Computer Engineering, with a dissertation about the problems of managing distributed software development and tools for solving these problems.

 Career

 Early career

 Early in his career, Schmidt held a series of technical positions with IT companies including Byzromotti Design, Bell Labs (in research and development), Zilog, and Palo Alto Research Center (PARC).
 During his summers at Bell Labs, he and Mike Lesk wrote Lex, a program used in compiler construction that generates lexical-analyzers from regular-expression descriptions.

 Sun Microsystems

 In 1983, Schmidt joined Sun Microsystems as its first software manager.
 He rose to become director of software engineering, vice president and general manager of the software products division, vice president of the general systems group, and president of Sun Technology Enterprises.
 During his time at Sun, he was the target of two notable April Fool's Day pranks.
 In the first, his office was taken apart and rebuilt on a platform in the middle of a pond, complete with a working phone and workstation on the corporate Ethernet network.
 The next year, a working Volkswagen Beetle was taken apart and re-assembled in his office.